What Is Sin, and What Can We Do About It?

 As curse, sin earns condemnation and consequences (Rom 6:23, Isa 66:24, Matt 25:41 & 46, Jude 4, Masacchio's Expulsion from Eden).

-But they don't cohere as the goods of life, fruitfulness, and glory do (cf. Tolstoy on happy and unhappy families).
+(While these negative images don't cohere, the positive goods of life, fruitfulness, and glory do—in Jesus who embodies them and in his disciples; cf. Tolstoy on happy and unhappy families.)

 Later Christian tradition develops doctrines of sin and grace in terms of